ivukotic/Alexa-Atlas/README.md

 # Alexa-Atlas

-Alexa ATLAS skill to inform users on their computing
+Alexa ATLAS skill to inform users on their computing.